MI-AFP/tutorials/tutorials/09_elm-intro.md

     Maybe.withDefault "Nobody's here" (Maybe.map hello maybeName)
 ```

 ### Result

 `Result` is used for computations that may fail.
+Response from http request is `Result` - `Result Http.Error response`.

 ```elm
 type Result error value